Adoption of Minors

 A consent or relinquishment for adoption may be given at any time.
 The pre-birth consent of the mother must be signed or confirmed before a probate judge.
 All other pre-birth or post-birth consent or relinquishments must be signed or confirmed before the probate judge or clerk of the Probate Court, or someone appointed by that court to do such, a person appointed by the agency conducting the investigation or a notary public.
 The consent or relinquishment must be in substantially the same form as provided in the adoption code and must be in writing and signed by the person consenting or relinquishing.

-When may a consent or relinquishment be withdrawn?
+When can consent or relinquishment be withdrawn?

 A consent or relinquishment may be withdrawn for any reason five days after the birth of the adoptee or five days after the signing of the consent or relinquishment, whichever occurs later.